Uploading CSVs

 - Column headers with data types (Text, Integer, Timestamp, etc.)

-- Actual data from your source system
+- Actual data from your source

-- Download CSV option for further analysis
+- Download CSV button for exporting data

-Adding new data
+Adding new data to an existing data layer

 Troubleshooting